predictionmachine/pm-coding-template/README.md

 * file names are normally all lowercase
 * when file names must have multiple words, use _ not -
 * Organize code in namespace and files. `tests` dir inside the namespace
+* Configure and use [pre-commit hooks](https://pre-commit.com/#plugins).
+Copy [.pre-commit-config.yaml](.pre-commit-config.yaml) to the root directory of your repo and follow the [installation](https://pre-commit.com/#installation) instructions to run it.

 ## Code Contents
 * 🛑 No hardcoded credentials: